jamalosman/banoffee/README.md

 ## HockeyApp
 ### Setup
 - We are using Hockeyapp to distribute builds to approved devices.
+- Create a HockeyApp [account] (https://rink.hockeyapp.net/registrations/new).
-- Request an invitation to the Cohaesus HockeyApp account / create a free [account] (https://rink.hockeyapp.net/registrations/new).
+- Request an invitation to the Cohaesus HockeyApp account (See Richard Bundock).
 - Follow the instructions to [add your devices to your profile] (http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x-tvos/adding-new-devices-to-your-provisioning-profile).
 - Create New App from the HockeyApp Dashboard (select create the app manually).
 - The Bundle Identifier must match the __widget id__ in your __config.xml__ file.
 - Collect the App ID (located by selecting the app from the dashboard) and [generate an API token] (https://rink.hockeyapp.net/manage/auth_tokens) for your app.
 Assign the values to the respective variables in the deploy-scripts folder.

-### Distribution (important)
+### Distribution (__important__)
 - Select _Manage App_ inside your newly-created app.
 From there, navigate to _Distribution_ and set the Download page to __private__.
 This ensures other devices provisioned on our Apple Developer account will not be able to download your app.
-You will either need to restrict each version manually via Dashboard - <Your App> - Version - Manage Version, or by amending the deploy-android.sh script using these additional [API Parameters] (http://support.hockeyapp.net/kb/api/api-apps#upload-app).
+You will either need to restrict each version manually via _Dashboard - {Your App} - Version - Manage Version_, or by amending the deploy-android.sh script using these additional [API Parameters] (http://support.hockeyapp.net/kb/api/api-apps#upload-app).

 ### Deployment
 #### Android (.apk)